ErutTheTeru/uilibrary/README.md

 # uilibrary
-- all this ui made by Teru, discord: ruteteru
+- all this ui made by Teru, discord: ruteteru (xrute)
 - any bug & error, report in https://discord.gg/CejANXn8sa